VirtoCommerce/vc-module-customer-export-import/docs/Index.md

 All Address values are required for creation/updating address.
 If you don't need to create/update address leave it empty.

 You can create new account in relation to contact.
 Account name, Account email, Store id values are required for Account creating.
+Account name and Account email should be unique for each account.
 Please notice, you can only create account, but not update.

+In case of errors full contact line will be skipped.
+You can download error report on statistics page and check error detail for skipped line.

 Example: [..\Downloads\Contacts\_example.csv](/C:%5CUsers%5C79787%5CDownloads%5CContacts_example.csv)